Exabyte-io/documentation/docs/materials/bank.md

 # Copy to account collection

-To import material structures from the Bank to your own personal collection, simply select the desired entry by ticking the checkbox at the start of the entry line, and then click on `Copy` <i class="zmdi zmdi-copy zmdi-hc-border"></i> in the top-right taskbar of the page as demonstrated in the animation below.
+To import material structures from the Bank to your account-owned collection, select the desired entry by ticking the checkbox at the start of the entry line, and then click on `Copy` <i class="zmdi zmdi-copy zmdi-hc-border"></i> in the top-right taskbar of the page as demonstrated in the animation below.

 # Animation